LLark: A Multimodal Instruction-Following Language Model for Music: Additional Results

+In contrast to ImageBind-LLM and LSU-AS, \modelname{} provides an intermediate level of details and tokens, while also matching the music content, as Figure \ref{fig:reasoning-audio-text-matching-barplot} shows.
 This could reflect our model's emphasis on \emph{musical} attributes due to our musical data augmentation: because the other models are exposed to less musical detail during their multimodal training, they may be less sensitive to changes in the audio, and therefore more inclined toward predicting text sequences with high unconditional probability (that is, unconditional of the audio) but potentially poor correspondence with a given piece of audio, while \modelname{} has stronger musical conditioning.

+We also wish to emphasize that, while higher matching rates are certainly achievable for this task, the best matching rates with even expert human responses may not reach 100\%, due to factors such as inherent similarity between input audios or responses which make it impossible to perfectly match each audio to the correct response.

 We provide additional examples in the demo page associated with this paper which highlight the descriptive, but often either incorrect (describing an imagined song or visual scene not associated with the audio) or generic (verbose, but sufficiently general as to apply to any audio and not specific to the given audio) behavior of the ImageBind-LLM baseline.
-See \anonllarksiteurl{} for these examples.
 We hypothesize that this behavior is linked to the multimodal pretraining of the ImageBind-LLM model (which includes images and videos alongside their corresponding audio).